algolia/react-instantsearch/docgen/src/guide/Refining_hits.md

 export default App;
 ```

 We manually render the `hitComponent` as a function, because we want to add extra functions to the `Hit` component later.
 Now we will also set up two `RefinementList`s for `keywords` and `owner.name`.
-We do this in a container so that the difference is clear, but obviously you can change the rendering of this however you prefer:
+We do this in a container so that the difference is clear, but you can change the rendering of this however you prefer:

 ```jsx
 import {